clhenrick/dhcr-rent-stabilized-data/README.md

 ## Notes on the Data
 ### What it doesn't contain:
-The data **does not** contain the actual apartment numbers or even number of rent stabilized apartments per building.
+The data **does not** contain the actual apartment numbers or the number of rent stabilized apartments per building.
 It is only a list of addresses of properties that have at least one *registered rent stabilized unit* in them (see discrepancies below for more info).

 This list also does not contain buildings that have rent controlled units.